 Video on linear motion in physics.
 Linear motion is a motion along a straight line.
 The linear motion can be of two types: uniform linear motion with constant velocity or zero acceleration; or non uniform linear motion with changing velocity or non-zero acceleration.

 Newton's second law says that when a constant force acts on a massive body, it causes it to accelerate, to change its velocity, at a constant rate.
 A force applied to an object at rest causes it to accelerate in the direction of the force.
 The formula we use is force=mass times acceleration; f=ma.

-Newton's third law: If an object A exerts a force on object B, then object B must exert a force of equal magnitude and opposite direction back on object.
-Forces always occur in pairs, and one body cannot exert a force on another without experiencing a force itself.
-We sometimes refer to this law as action-reaction, where the force exerted is the action and the force experienced as a consequence is the reaction.
+The third law says that for every action (force) there is an equal and opposite reaction (force).
+A exerts a force on object B, then object B must exert a force of equal magnitude and opposite direction back on object A. And forces always occur in pairs, and one object cannot exert a force on another without experiencing a force itself.
+We sometimes refer to this law as action-reaction.